Israeli occupation of the Gaza Strip: 2007–2023

-2023–2025 Gaza war
+2023–present Gaza war

 Current military situation in the Gaza Strip:

 On October 7, 2023, Hamas and its allies invaded Israel, killing 1,195 people and taking around 250 hostages, mostly civilians.
 In response, Israel launched an invasion of the Gaza Strip.

-In early January 2024, during the Gaza war, Israel reoccupied most of the northern Gaza Strip after Israel claimed that it had dismantled 12 Izz ad-Din al-Qassam Brigades battalions on 7 January.
-This led to the beginning of the Insurgency in the North Gaza Strip and also the beginning of the Israeli reoccupation of the Gaza Strip, some 19 years after Israel had disengaged from the Gaza Strip in 2005 due to stiff resistance from the Palestinians.
+In early January 2024, Israel reoccupied most of the northern Gaza Strip after Israel claimed that it had dismantled 12 Izz ad-Din al-Qassam Brigades battalions on 7 January.
+This led to the beginning of the insurgency in the North Gaza Strip and also the beginning of the Israeli reoccupation of the Gaza Strip, some 19 years after Israel had disengaged from the Gaza Strip in 2005 due to stiff resistance from the Palestinians.
 However, Israel has been continuously imposing a blockade of the Gaza Strip since 2007.

 At the beginning of the Gaza war, Israel made it clear that controlling the Gaza Strip was one of the main goals.
 In late January 2024, Benjamin Netanyahu said that he "will not compromise on full Israeli control" over Gaza.
 In March 2024, Israel created a new buffer zone in Gaza with restricted access to Gazans.

 Following the killing of Yahya Sinwar, the Hamas temporary committee initially discussed the possibility of appointing a single successor, but eventually opted to rule through the committee until the scheduled Hamas leadership elections in March 2025.
-In January 2025, a United States–brokered ceasefire went into effect, with Hamas retaining control over the Gaza Strip as the IDF withdrew.
+In January 2025, a United States–brokered ceasefire went into effect, with Hamas to retain control over the Gaza Strip.
+The ceasefire later broke down and later attempts have also failed to end the war, blockade, and occupation.

 In early April 2025, it was announced by Israeli Defense Minister Israel Katz that there would be a major expansion of Israel security zones, where large swaths of land were seized by the IDF.
-Katz also announced that there would be an ordered evacuation of Gaza's population from the areas, although heavy airstrikes in the area have already caused the deaths of multiple civilians including children.
+Katz also announced that there would be an ordered evacuation of Gaza's population from the areas, although heavy airstrikes in the area caused the deaths of multiple civilians, including children.